 Children will sing a range of nursery rhymes and songs in groups and individually, with a focus on pitch matching and following the melody.
 They will listen to music and discuss what they do and do not like.
 Children will also explore and engage with music making and dancing, performing in groups our individually.
 Children will join in with simple home based role-play and other ideas based on stories and rhymes they have heard.
 Children will learn how to take photos of their work and be able to offer simple explanations to their work and think of ways they may enhance it.
 Children use large scale construction to build their perfect house.
+Prior Learning:

-Prior Learning: - Children listen with increased attention to sounds.
+- Children listen with increased attention to sounds.
 They play a given instrument to simple beat.
 They create their own songs and can sing and participate in role-play activities.
 They can also name a few musical instruments.
 Music: Children will begin to recognise the name of simple percussion instruments, by sight and name.
 They will dance to music, appraise it, discussing how the music makes them feel, and talk about the tempo of the piece.
 Children will sing a range of nursery rhymes, songs and poems, they will play untuned instruments.
-Through Music Express Topic: "A Sky Full Of Colour" children will sing, play, listen respond and move to music.
-Children will also explore imaginative ways to reuse and recycle.
+Through Music Express Topic: "Ourselves" children will create and respond to vocal sounds, explore how to change sounds to reflect mood, and create vocal and body percussion sounds.
+Through "Machines", children will learn to play and maintain a steady beat, sequence sounds and control changes in the speed of music.
 Children also sing a variety of nursery rhymes and songs.